jlquinn/xbows-driver/doc/config.md

 ```
 	colormap:
-	  keyname: #RRGGBB
-	  keyname: colorname
-	  ...
+	  - { keyname: color, keyname: color ... }
+	  - delay
+	  - { keyname: color, keyname: color ... }

 ```

+This is a sequence of rgb frames and optional delays.
+The delay is an integer number of milliseconds before the next frame is displayed.
+The default is 0.

+Each frame is a map of keyname to color.
+Keyname strings are the same as for keymaps.
+Color can be either a color name or an RR GG BB hex code sequence.
-Both forms are valid ways of specifying an RGB color.  #RRGGBB is the hex code for the color.
+Both forms are valid ways of specifying an RGB color.
 Both hex codes and color names are case insensitive.
 For example:

 For example
 ```
 	colormap:
-	  F1: #ff00EE
+	  - {F1: [ff,00,EE], Equal: white}
 ```

 assigns F1 a purple color.
-Keyname can be a symbol, so you might have:

-	Equal: white

-This assigned white to the = key.
+The Equal key is assigned a white color.

 ## Macro specification